fauu/Coditra/README.md

 ## Installation

-Binary releases are not currently available.
+Binary releases are not currently provided.
 The program must be built from the source:

 Requirements: `pnpm` (or equivalent), `go`.